CPK Insurance

 The insurance coverages an owner-operator needs depend primarily on whether they lease onto a motor carrier or operate under their own authority.
 Each scenario creates a different set of requirements, and carrying the wrong combination of coverages can leave dangerous gaps in your protection.

 Owner-operators who lease onto a motor carrier operate under that carrier's authority and are typically covered by the carrier's primary liability and cargo insurance while under dispatch.
 In this arrangement, the owner-operator's primary insurance needs are physical damage coverage for their truck and bobtail or non-trucking liability for times when the truck is not under the carrier's dispatch.
-Physical damage coverage protects your truck against collision, fire, theft, and other perils, and is usually required by the lender or lessor if you are financing the vehicle.
+Physical damage coverage can help protect your truck against collision, fire, theft, and other perils, and is usually required by the lender or lessor if you are financing the vehicle.
 Bobtail coverage provides liability protection when you are driving without a trailer, such as deadheading to pick up a load.

 Leased vs Independent Owner-Operator Insurance Costs